 As an undergraduate, Amanda studied at Le Moyne College located in Syracuse, NY in Sociology with a dual concentration in Childhood and Special Education.
 She then continued her studies at the State University of New York at Cortland and received her M.S.
 Ed in Literacy Education.
 After graduation, she accepted a position at a not-for-profit, New York State-licensed organization serving people with developmental disabilities.
 Through her experiences, she found out she thoroughly enjoys working with children and encouraging creative expression in all individuals.

 As a teacher, it is important to be lifelong learners, as it is our job to be dedicated, resourceful and goal-driven educators.
 This includes having a commitment to the social and academic growth and development of every child.
 It is our job to also be accommodating to individuals and to develop inspiring hands-on lessons that will breed success.
-In order to accomplish these goals and become the best possible teacher, she continued her education by becoming trained and certified in programs such as Orton-Gillingham, Project Read and Linda Mood Bell’s Visualizing & Verbalizing.
+In order to accomplish these goals and become the best possible teacher, she continued her education by becoming trained in programs such as Orton-Gillingham, Project Read and Linda Mood Bell’s Visualizing & Verbalizing.
 With these multisensory programs, she can better meet the learning style needs of all children.

-Rebakah Neuman, B.A.
+Rebekah Neuman, B.A.
 Ed

 As an undergraduate, Rebakah studied at Spring Arbor University located in Jackson, Michigan.
 Her emphasis was in Elementary Education with triple minors in Science, Social Studies, and Early Childhood Education.
 As a continuation of her educational career, she is currently working on her MAE in Learning Disabilities from Northern Michigan University located in Marquette, Michigan.